MattisLind/Alfaskop3550InVHDL/STD_TTL_LIB/README.md

 |   22       |    B1          |    5      |     A5         |
 |   23       |    A1          |    9      |     A1         |
 |   24       |    VCC         |   28      |     VCC        |

+The resulting files, 74181.BIN, which is 16384 bytes in size is then converted into test vectors using a small c program.